archbardinexile/BGCL/_posts/2024-10-31-mysterious-letter.md

 title: Letter from Naal Berevan
 ---

-A letter given to Blythe Nettleford by the druid Falvalor, in hopes the investigator will be able to track down his friend.
+A letter taken from the Berevan household by the druid Falvalor, hoping he might find a clue to the whereabouts of his friend, Naal.
+Having exposed the druid's cat disguise, Blythe Nettleford takes on the druid's case.

 > 47 Larch Peak, Tenebrae's Refuge.
 996, Niveus 6th.
 >